It’s a strange time to be alive, but I imagine we say that every lifetime.

 This group has been bringing knowledge, history and wisdom through hundreds like me for thousands of years.

 We hosted public group sessions on topics like Autism, youth, war, climate change and unexplained mysteries, call-in shows, youtube videos; we have dedicated 25 years to making The Council’s work easily available in the world.
-We managed all of this without forming a cult around it!
+We managed all of this without forming a cult around it or becoming a guru!

 My spiritual education has allowed me a broad viewpoint, an overview of history and future, a look at our place in the here and now.